open-telemetry/opentelemetry-specification/specification/common/attribute-type-mapping.md

 [kvlist_value](https://github.com/open-telemetry/opentelemetry-proto/blob/38b5b9b6e5257c6500a843f7fdacf89dd95833e8/opentelemetry/proto/common/v1/common.proto#L36)
 field.

-If the keys of the source array are not strings they MUST be converted to strings by any means available, often via a toString() or stringify functions available in programming languages.
+If the keys of the source array are not strings, they MUST be converted to strings by any means available, often via a toString() or stringify functions available in programming languages.
 The conversion function MUST be chosen in a way that ensures that the resulting string keys are unique in the target array.